Couple decide to live on cruise ship permanently after finding it's cheaper than paying mortgage

 | Last updated

-“We love to travel, and we were searching for a way to continuously travel in our retirement that made financial sense,” Angelyn Burk, a 53-year-old former accountant, explained to Australia’s 7News a year after their adventure began.
+“We love to travel, and we were searching for a way to continuously travel in our retirement that made financial sense.”
+Angelyn, a former accountant, explained to Australia’s 7News a year after their adventure began.

 “Our original plan was to stay in different countries for a month at a time and eventually retire to cruise ships as we got older,” Angelyn explained.